macGRID-SRN/hitchBOT/app/README.md

 Other Requirements
 ---

-- [ ] Queue for updates to send when a connection becomes available
+- [x] Queue for updates to send when a connection becomes available
-- [ ] Voice recognition to make speech system
+- [x] Voice recognition to make speech system
-- [ ] Always On.
+- [x] Always On.
 Ability to stay on for as long as the tablet has power, without freezing.

-** note a separate application might be made as an over looker to ensure this app is functioning correctly and is on.
+<s>** note a separate application might be made as an over looker to ensure this app is functioning correctly and is on.<\s>
+A separate app (custom made) was used to modularize the always on feature, and for other technical reasons.